UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_4/Lab_4.md

 **Step 2:**
 - In the Text category in the Palette, scroll down to the Number control.
 - Drag and drop the Number control onto the emulator bellow the Ticket Vault text.
-- Drag the control to the centre of the screen until a dashed vertical line identifying the screen centre is displayed.
+- Drag the control to the center of the screen until a dashed vertical line identifying the screen center is displayed.
 - Set the **textSize** property to **28sp** from the drop-down list.

 ### Setting the Hint Property for the Text Field